Lewis Hine: Legacy

 Hine's photographs supported the NCLC's lobbying to end child labor, and in 1912 the Children's Bureau was created.
-The Fair Labor Standards Act of 1938 eventually brought child labour in the US to an end.
+The Fair Labor Standards Act of 1938 eventually brought child labor in the US to an end.

 After Hine's death, his son Corydon donated his prints and negatives to the Photo League, which was dismantled in 1951.
 The Museum of Modern Art was offered his pictures and did not accept them, but the George Eastman Museum did.

+In 1984, PBS produced a one-hour documentary, America and Lewis Hine, about Hine's life and work.
+The film was directed by Nina Rosenblum, written by Dan Allentuck and narrated by Jason Robards, Maureen Stapleton, and John Crowley.

-In 2006, author Elizabeth Winthrop Alsop's historical fiction middle-grade novel, Counting on Grace was published by Wendy Lamb Books.
+In 2006, author Elizabeth Winthrop Alsop's historical fiction middle-grade novel Counting on Grace was published by Wendy Lamb Books.
 The latter chapters center on 12-year-old Grace and her life-changing encounter with Hine, during his 1910 visit to a Vermont cotton mill known to have many child laborers.
 On the cover is the iconic photo of Grace's real-life counterpart, Addie Card (1897–1993), taken during Hine's undercover visit to the Pownal Cotton Mill.

-In 2016, Time published colorized versions of several of Hine's photographs of child labor in the US.
+In 2016, Time published altered (colorized) versions of several of Hine's original photographs of child labor in the US.